Amanita cokeri: Description

 Close view of gills.
 Also note the cap and stipe.

 Its cap is white in colour, and 7–15 cm across.
 It is oval to convex in shape.
 The surface is dry but sticky when wet.
 The cap surface is characterized by large pointed warts, white to brown in colour.

 Gills are closely spaced and free from the stem.
 They are cream at first, but can turn white as the mushroom matures.
 Short-gills are frequent.
 Stem is white, measuring 10–20 cm long and 1–2 cm thick.
 It tapers slightly to the top, smooth to shaggy in texture.
 There is a ring, thick and often double-edged, the underside being tissuelike.
 The universal veil hangs from the top of the stipe.
 The basal bulb is considerably large in size, with concentric circles of down-turned scales.
 The volval remnants stick to it and cause irregular patches.

 Spores are white, elliptical and amyloid.
 They measure 11–14 x 6–9 μm, and feel smooth.
 Flesh is white, and shows no change when exposed.
 There is no distinctive odour, but some specimens may develop the smell of decaying protein.

 Similar species

 Amanita solitaria is a closely related species, though a completely different European taxa.
 The notable similarity is that both it and A. cokeri are double-ringed.
 A. timida, from the tropical South Asia, resembles A. cokeri in its volval structure, thick and notable ring and the large bulbal base.

-Distribution and habitat
+Distribution and ecology

-A. cokeri inhabits mixed coniferous or deciduous woods and also grows on the ground.
-It grows mainly on oak and pine trees, and leaves a white deposit.
-It grows isolated or in groups.
-It is mostly distributed in southeastern North America.
+A. cokeri is mostly distributed in southeastern North America.
+It inhabits mixed coniferous or deciduous woods, growing isolated or in groups, mainly on oak and pine trees, where it leaves a white deposit, but also on the soil.
 It fruits from July to November.

+Adults of the North American pleasing fungus beetle Tritoma biguttata biguttata have been recorded from a supposed "A.solitaria"; this might be a misidentification of A.cokeri, and in any case it does not seem to be a regular food source for them.